haribalan/drivesafetextlater/README.md

 An android app to detect motion with goal of using as much less battery as possible and smart as possible.
 Idea of the app is a help people access text message safely or better do an auto respond.
 App is simple andriod application.
+For best result user to set the drivemode manually if not app tries to auto detect with least battery usage.

 Movement detection:
 - User can start the DriveMode manual before they start driving.